How to Order a Starbucks Medicine Ball + Price and Ingredients

 If not, ask for the “Honey Citrus Mint Tea”.

-What Are the Nutritional Facts and Calories?
+Nutritional Facts and Calories

 The Honey Citrus Mint Tea is an extremely healthy drink that is a great beverage to help fight off a nasty cold.